Market and feasibility study for the establishment of the Latin American Green Bond Fund (LAGREEN)

 Green bonds, as defined by the Climate Bonds Initiative (CBI) and the International Capital Markets Association (ICMA), are a promising new asset class for financing climate friendly investments through fixed income products.
 They can issued by companies, financial institutions, or national/sub-national governments.
 The German development bank KfW contracted IPC and its partner firm, responsAbility Investments, to assess the potential of green bonds in five key Latin American markets: Argentina, Brazil, Colombia, Mexico and Peru.

-The purpose of the study was to identify both the constraints and potential for growth in these new green bond markets with a view to potentially establishing a dedicated public-private green bond investment fund.
+The purpose of the study was to identify both the constraints and potential for growth in these new green bond markets with a view to potentially establishing a dedicated public-private green bond investment fund, the Latin American Green Bond Fund (LAGREEN).
 Alongside the market assessment, therefore, IPC also proposed an appropriate design for such a green bond fund.